XanaduAI/CFQMagnus/README.md

 This repository has the following structure

 - The cost estimation cost is found in folder `CFQMagnus/`,
-- while `coefficients/` contains the coefficients of the CFQMs,
+- while `coefficients/` contains the coefficients of the CFQMs (see `CFQMagnus/compute_coefficients.py` for their preparation),
 - and `results/` saves the error-per-step incurred simulating the CFQM when using time step `h`.

-The main files can are `magnus_errors.py` , containing the primitives that we need to compute their cost; and `main.py`, where we compute the error per step of each CFQM.
+The main files can are `magnus_errors.py` , containing the primitives that we need to compute their cost; and `main.py`, where we compute the error-per-step of each CFQM, which are saved to `results/`.

 The cost minimizaton and associated paper figure generation can be implemented using the figure generation files in `CFQMagnus/figure_generation/`.